The COPE Program

 Dementia Coaching Sessions

-A Better Quality Of Life
+A Better Quality of Life

-Contact us using the button below to discuss your unique situation and how COPE can make life at home easier for you and your loved one.
+and determine how COPE can make life at home easier

 Despite the difficulties that a dementia diagnosis can bring, it is still possible to live a life filled with hope and joy.
-COPE Dementia Care Partner Coaching sessions are the first of their kind in Arizona, offering families and care partners professional dementia training tailored to your specific situation and home environment.
+COPE Dementia Coaching sessions are the first of their kind in Arizona, offering families and care partners professional dementia training tailored to your specific situation and home environment.

 Anxiety/Fear • Arguing • Bathing Challenges • Exit Seeking or Wandering • Boredeom • Repeating •